-Henry A. Courtney, born 6 January 1916 in Duluth, Minn., was commissioned a second lieutenant in the Marine Corps Reserve in February 1940.
+Henry Alexius Courtney, Jr., born on 6 January 1916 in Duluth, Minn., was commissioned a second lieutenant in the U.S. Marine Corps Reserve in February 1940.
 As a company commander on Guadalcanal in 1942, he shared in the Presidential Unit Citation awarded the First Marine Division.
-While serving as executive officer of a battalion of the Sixth Marine Division on Okinawa, he was killed in action after exhibiting great courage and self-sacrifice leading a successful night attack against enemy positions on Sugar Loaf Hill 15 May 1945.
+While serving as executive officer of a battalion of the Sixth Marine Division on Okinawa, he was killed in action after exhibiting great courage and self-sacrifice leading a successful night attack against Japanese positions on Sugar Loaf Hill on 15 May 1945.
 He was posthumously awarded the Medal of Honor, and a second Presidential Unit Citation that was earned by the Sixth Marine Division.

-Joining Escort Squadron 10 at Newport, R.I., 26 April 1957, Courtney operated from that port exercising in antisubmarine warfare and convoy escort techniques in the British West Indies until 3 September.
-She arrived at Milford Haven, Wales, 14 September for maneuvers with ships of other NATO navies in the Irish Sea, visiting Plymouth, England, and Brest, France, before returning to Newport 21 October 1957 to resume local operations.
+Assigned to the U.S. Atlantic Fleet, Courtney joined Escort Squadron 10 at Newport, R.I., on 26 April 1957, and operated from that port exercising in antisubmarine warfare and convoy escort techniques in the British West Indies until 3 September.
+She arrived at Milford Haven, Wales, on 14 September for maneuvers with ships of other North Atlantic Treaty Organization (NATO) navies in the Irish Sea, visiting Plymouth, England, and Brest, France, before returning to Newport on 21 October 1957 to resume local operations.
 She took part in hunter-killer exercises off North Carolina and in convoy exercises extending into the waters off Florida.

-Courtney sailed from Newport 1 April 1958 and called at Reykjavik, Iceland, on the way to Bodo, Norway, to conduct exercises with ships of the Norwegian Navy.
-She put in to Antwerp, Belgium, and Argentia, Newfoundland, and returned to Newport 14 May.
-From 7 August to 30 September she cruised in the Atlantic with her squadron on convoy escort and screening duties, visiting Rio de Janeiro, Brazil from 15 to 19 September.
+Courtney cleared Newport on 1 April 1958 and called at Reykjavik, Iceland, on the way to Bodø, Norway, to conduct exercises with ships of the Norwegian Navy.
+She put in to Antwerp, Belgium, and Argentia, Newfoundland, and returned to Newport on 14 May.
+From 7 August to 30 September she cruised in the Atlantic with her squadron on convoy escort and screening duties, visiting Rio de Janeiro, Brazil, from 15 to 19 September.
 Again cruising to South American waters from February through March 1959, she called at ports in Colombia, Ecuador, Peru, and Chile, and exercised with ships of the Colombian and Peruvian navies.
-NATO exercises in August and September 1959 found her calling in Newfoundland, Northern Ireland, England, and Portugal.
-Through the first half of I960, she cruised along the east coast on a variety of exercises, including an amphibious operation with Marines on the coast of North Carolina.
+NATO exercises in August and September 1959 found her calling at Newfoundland, Northern Ireland, England, and Portugal.
+Through the first half of 1960, she cruised along the east coast on a variety of exercises, including an amphibious operation with marines on the coast of North Carolina.

-From August through December Courtney participated in Operation "Unitas," the combined antisubmarine training cruise of the American nations.
+From August through December 1960, Courtney participated in Operation UNITAS, the combined antisubmarine training cruise of the American nations.